AdeWow/prolific-personalities/replit.md

 The application is built as a full-stack TypeScript web application with a React frontend and Express backend, designed to deliver an engaging, mobile-friendly assessment experience with immediate, shareable results.

+**Recent Features Added (November 2025)**:
+- **Email Capture**: Users can save their results via email for marketing campaigns and follow-up engagement
+- **Productivity Tools Database**: 15 popular productivity tools (Freedom, Notion, Todoist, etc.) with archetype-specific fit scores (0-100) to recommend the best tools for each user's working style
+- **PDF Export**: Users can export their results as PDF using browser's native print functionality
+- **Tool Recommendations**: Results page displays up to 9 tools filtered and sorted by archetype fit score, showing pricing, pros/cons, and platform information

 ## User Preferences

 Preferred communication style: Simple, everyday language.